fordesmith/crisp-dna/_docs/our-why.md

 -   \*Competence - We want to continuously learn
 -   \*Good citizenship - Heart over wallet (money isn't the main thing in life)
 -   \*Professionalism - We genuinely care about solving our customers problems
+-   \*Honesty - It's the secret to long lasting relationships and trust

 We believe these values lead to personal happiness as well as business success.